Ahmad-Alsaleh/kootshi-axum/Notes/Models-2.md

 - prevent deletion of slots that have bookings (use a DB constraint).
     - later, we can notify the owner for confirmation. if confirmed, send an email to the players with a refund and a penaltiy/fine to the owner.
 - prevent creation and deletion of slots that are in the past.

+# TODOs

+- give admin priveleges, i.e. what tables/models can he read from and write to (right now admins have full power, they can read and write to everything)
+- add operations done by guests (right now only players, businesses, and admins are considered)
+- right now, only full payment in advance is supported. support two splits as well. to do this, a simple state machine should be implemented (pitch available -> booked -> pending payment -> first half paid -> second half paid -> done)